 Actual Opening Hours: Mon-Fri 11:00 ’til 20:00; Sat 11:00 ’til 22:30; Sun 12:00 ’til close

 (closing times subject to change, depending on level of custom)

 This small bar, housed in a former shop premises, is the brainchild of the former licensee of the nearby Swan pub, which sadly closed for business in 2016.
 The one-roomed bar is traditionally furnished and includes a row of stools alongside the bar counter.
 At centre stage is a pool table and a large, flat-screen television is affixed to the wall, diagonally opposite the bar.
 A large collection of banknotes from around the world is displayed above the counter.

-The pub presently stocks a single, changing, cask beer, sourced either from large regional brewers such as Marston’s or Fuller’s, or from a local microbrewery, such as Langham’s of Petworth. a small selection of big-brand lagers and cider is dispensed from the keg taps and there is a good range of spirits and mixers on offer.
+The pub generally stocks a single, changing, cask beer, sourced either from a large regional brewer such as Marston’s, Greene King or Fuller’s, or from a local microbrewery, such as Langham’s of Petworth.
+A small selection of big-brand lagers and cider is dispensed from the keg taps and there is a good range of spirits and mixers on offer.

 Reviewed 19th March 2017

 41 High Street